 In the 2016 presidential election, there were ten states where the margin of victory for Donald Trump or Hillary Clinton was less than two percentage points.
 Combined, those states hold 125 electoral votes.

-Although the early consensus forecast suggests fewer states are in play, this is almost certainly the battleground where the 2020 presidential race will be focused again.
+Although the early consensus forecast suggests fewer states are in play, this is almost certainly the battleground states where the 2020 presidential race will be focused again.

 Trump is defending six of these states — Arizona, Florida, Michigan, Pennsylvania, Wisconsin, and North Carolina — which have a total of 101 electoral votes.